Music, Drama, and Movement

 Monthly grade-level updates from our music, drama, and movement classroom.

-Music, Drama and Movement News in May 2025: Fourth Grade
+Music, Drama and Movement News in February: Pre-K

-Music, Drama and Movement News in May 2025: Third Grade
+Music, Drama and Movement News in February: Fifth Grade

-Music, Drama and Movement News in May: First Grade
+Music, Drama and Movement News in February: Second Grade